Licenses and Permits

 How Can I Get A Marriage Licence?

-Once you have completed your application, you will also be able to book an appointment with us online as well.
+• Once you have completed your application, you will also be able to book an appointment to pick-up your licence with us in-person, through the online portal.
 An email link will be sent to you afterwards to review your submission.

-Note: If your supporting documentation is in a language other than English or French, you must provide a certified translation.
+**NOTE: If your documentation is in a language other than English, you must provide a certified translation.

 Both applicants are encouraged to attend the appointment in-person (approx. 30 minutes), however, it is only required that one applicant at minimum submit the application provided they have the proper original documents for themselves and the other applicant.